vphantom/vof/README.md

 ## ROADMAP

-- [ ] Record: null vs absent, for PATCH operations, equating them may be undesirable
 - [ ] Test round-trips to try to catch fatal design issues
 - [ ] Create data files to help test all implementations
 - [ ] Have the docs proofread for clarity